Ibtisam Mara'ana: Film and teaching career

-In 2011 Druze-Israeli Jamila "Maya" Fares, the sister of Angelina Fares, the subject of Mara’ana's Lady Kul El Arab documentary, was murdered in an honour killing.
+In 2011 Druze-Israeli Jamila "Maya" Fares, the sister of Angelina Fares, the subject of Mara'ana's documentary Lady Kul El Arab, was murdered in an honour killing.
 In response to the murder, Mara'ana created a foundation to support Arab women fleeing gender-based violence in Israel.

 Political career

 Prior to the 2009 Knesset elections Mara'ana was placed twelfth on the Meretz list.
 However, she withdrew her candidacy shortly before the elections after Meretz expressed support for Operation Cast Lead in Gaza.

 Knesset

 In January 2021, Mara'ana ran in the Israeli Labor Party primaries, and placed seventh on the party's list for the March 2021 elections.
 On 17 February Mara'ana was disqualified from running in the election by the Central Elections Committee by a 16–15 vote, with two abstentions, citing anti-Zionist remarks, as well as her public refusal in 2012 to observe the Memorial Day siren - she later apologized for the latter.

 The disqualification was subsequently repealed by the Supreme Court.
 She was subsequently elected to the Knesset as the Labor Party won seven seats, becoming the first Knesset member in a mixed Jewish-Muslim relationship.
 Mara'ana received the 8th slot on Labor's 2022 list, but was not elected as the party won just 4 seats.